Introduction: UK Train and Weather Display

 - Top Bottom - Long press.
 Show battery volts and ip address.
 Short press will take it back to normal display.

 - Middle button - Short press.
 Turns on unit.
+Then toggles between trains and weather.

 - Middle button - Long press.
 Force into sleep.